 lesions, hyper or hypoadrenocorticism and hepatic encephalopathy and

-hyperthyroidism.
-Routine blood tests such as complete blood count, biochemical profile and urinalysis can give him an overall profile of your cat’s physical health.
-Other tests may include x-ray or ultrasound to look for tumours (especially of the brain) and check for arthritis (which may make grooming and stepping in/out of the litter tray difficult).
+Additional tests can include x-ray or ultrasound to look for tumours (especially of the brain) and check for arthritis (which may make grooming and stepping in/out of the litter tray difficult).

-There is no treatment for dementia in cats, therapy is aimed at slowing down progression and helping your cat cope.
+There is no treatment for dementia in cats, therapy is aimed at slowing down the progression of the disease and helping the cat adapt.

-- Supplements in your cat’s diet.
+- Dietary supplements.
 There is a small amount of research that suggests antioxidants and omega 3 may slow down the progression of dementia.

-- Keep his routine the same.
+- Keep the cat’s routine the same.
 Cats of any age thrive on routine, but this is even more important as your cat ages.
 Feed him at the same time, don’t move things around the house.
 Keep his litter tray/food bowls in the same place.

-- Don’t punish him if he misses the litter tray.
+- Don’t punish the cat for litter box accidents.
 Clean it up, seek medical attention (to rule out medical causes), and increase the number of trays you have in the house.
-If he is having problems remembering where his tray is, maybe consider reducing the amount of space he has in the house.
+If the cat is having problems remembering where the tray is, maybe consider reducing the amount of space the cat has access to.

-- Daily activity with your cat may also help to slow down progress.
-Talk to him, groom him, play gentle games with him.
-All of these can keep the brain stimulated.
+- Daily activity with your cat may also help to slow down progress such as interactive play and puzzles to keep the brain active.

-- Give him lots of love and attention.
+- Give the cat lots of love and attention.